liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. I'm not used to waking up this early
 1. to be accustomed to something or someone
 1. I think we should explore some solutions
-1. I have my knee hurt but it didn't used to hurt
-1. I'll be happy to call you if situation changes
 1. I'm just here for a tour
 1. he wasn't given a choice
 1. we can do it quiet